 The geyser wasn’t the only way the methane leak manifested itself.
 At the Ralston Hunting Club, a water well inside a cabin overflowed, flooding the building.
 Methane bubbled out from a nearby creek, as well.
 Shell asked the handful of nearby landowners to temporarily evacuate their homes while the company worked with well control specialists, a fire department and state environmental regulators to bring the leak under control.

 Eventually, once Scott was on the scene, DEP did answer his questions.
-But the tone at the top during Krancer’s tenure at DEP seemed to be to regard media questions as intrusive and irksome.
+But the tone at the top during Krancer’s tenure at DEP seemed to regard media questions as intrusive and irksome.

 But Krancer has moved on, or moved back, to a position with the major Philadelphia law firm of Blank Rome, where he has been promoted as someone who can now help industry navigate state and federal regulatory issues.
 The Pennsylvania Ethics law prevents former public officials like Krancer from representing clients before their former governmental employer, in this case the DEP.
 But there appears to be an exception made for attorneys.

 So it happened that last week, StateImpact Pennsylvania received an email from a public relations firm offering up Krancer for an interview.
-The New York firm, Greentarget, seems to specialize in promoting law firms.
+The New York firm, Greentarget, specializes in promoting law firms.
 Here’s the email:

 As you may be aware, Michael Krancer, former Secretary of the Pennsylvania Department of Environmental Protection (DEP) under Governor Tom Corbett, has recently joined Blank Rome to head its Energy, Petrochemical & Natural Resources Practice to support current and potential upstream/midstream/downstream client companies looking to benefit from Pennsylvania’s abundant natural gas reserves.